isomerpages/moe-regentsec/index.md

             promoting healthy, responsible digital habits among students.
           link_text: Read more about it here
           link_url: /safer-internet-day-2026-empowering-students-for-a-better-digital-future/
+        - title: Taiwan Immersion Programme 2025
+          date: 27 February 2026
+          announcement: From 28 to 31 October 2025, fourteen of our students, together with three teachers, and our Principal, Mrs Sng, embarked on a meaningful four-day Learning Journey to Taiwan, visiting Hsinchu and Taipei.
+The trip provided valuable opportunities for cultural exchange, innovation learning...
+          link_text: Read more about it here
+          link_url: /taiwan-immersion-programme-2025/
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights